PAINTED FUNFETTI WINE BOTTLES

 • Empty and clean wine bottle: for those that don't drink wine, there are other options of beverages you can purchase that will fit for the lighted cork.

-• Fairy Light Corks: I have had good luck with this offer on Amazon.
-I have ordered consistently and have yet to receive any that were defected.
-I like this seller because they offer warm and cool white lights, and colored as well.
-And, extra batteries are included.
+• Fairy Light Corks: I have had good luck with cork lights from Amazon, and have yet to receive any that were defected.
+Many sellers offer warm and cool white lights, and colored as well.
+And, extra batteries are included in most.

 • Cloth, cup of water, and palette: I save all the plastic tops from food containers and use these for my paint palettes.
 If you let your paint dry on them overnight it will peel up nicely the next day and you can reuse them over and over.